 The blogs I found most helpful were the ones specifically geared toward women.
 Women have entirely unique financial needs, and I love reading sites that cater to them.

-In this post, I’m sharing some of my absolute favorite female personal finance blogs to help you take control of your money and reach your financial goals.
+In this post, I’m sharing some of my absolute favorite female finance blogs to help you take control of your money and reach your financial goals.

 The Financial Diet

 The Financial Diet is one of the first blogs I found when I started diving into personal finance content.
 The Financial Diet started as a personal blog years ago, but it’s grown into a daily online magazine sharing personal finance content for women.